 Authorisation: Timeline and Hidden Requirements

-Before any learner enters MYP, your school must be formally authorised by the IBO.
+Before any learner enters MYP, your school must be formally authorised by the IB.
 This process is not quick.
+Use it as a starting point for professional discussion: identify the learner's current need, record evidence from more than one lesson, and agree the next classroom adjustment with the SENCO or family.

-The timeline runs 18, 24 months from decision to first cohort launch.
-The process begins with an Expression of Interest submitted to the IBO, setting out your school's rationale, leadership commitment, and resource plan.
-This is followed by a Development Visit, a week-long consultation with an IBO expert who reviews your curriculum design draft, assesses staff readiness, and identifies gaps.
+The timeline usually runs 18 to 24 months from decision to first cohort launch.
+It begins with an Expression of Interest to the IB, setting out the school's rationale, leadership commitment and resource plan.
+A development visit then tests curriculum design, staff readiness and gaps in implementation planning.

-Next comes the self-study document, a comprehensive 40, 60-page submission detailing curriculum mapping, assessment procedures, staff training schedules, resource allocation, and alignment to the MYP framework.
-Schools typically spend 3, 4 months on this document, often with consultant support.
-The IBO then schedules an Authorisation Visit, a two-day on-site assessment conducted by external examiners who interview staff, observe lessons (if pilot units are underway), review documentation, and evaluate readiness.
+Next comes the self-study document, a detailed 40 to 60-page submission.
+It covers curriculum mapping, assessment procedures, staff training schedules, resource allocation, and alignment to the MYP framework.
+Schools usually spend three to four months on it, often with consultant support.
+The IBO then schedules an Authorisation Visit, a two-day on-site assessment where external examiners interview staff, observe lessons (if pilot units are underway), review documentation, and evaluate readiness.

-Within three months of the visit, the IBO issues a decision.
-Approximately 85 per cent of schools that enter this process receive authorisation (IBO, 2023), meaning success is likely if you've invested properly.
-However, the 15 per cent that are unsuccessful typically cite staff unreadiness, insufficient curriculum planning, or inadequate resource allocation, issues that should have been caught during pre-authorisation work.
+Within three months of the visit, the IBO gives its decision.
+About 85 per cent of schools that enter this process receive authorisation (IBO, 2023), so success is likely if you have invested properly.
+For the 15 per cent that are unsuccessful, the usual problems are staff unreadiness, weak curriculum planning, or inadequate resource allocation.
+These issues should normally be found during pre-authorisation work.

 Rushing this timeline is false economy.
 Schools that compress the 12, 18-month pre-authorisation window often face weak staff buy-in, incomplete curriculum design, and higher failure rates at the formal visit.